NewkingZ/MtgInventory/Readme.txt

 Major Goals
-Gui design and layout
-database research and implementation
-Run some tests on the database
+Card lookup engine (search)
+Inventory and grouping
+Deck listings

 Features to implement:
 Account based info
 deck building from inventory
 Inventory management:
-	->Total count vs what are in decks and what are in the dump Card display
+	->Total count vs what are in decks and what are in the dump (library) Card display
-Search capabilities
+Search engine
-Different card storage card locations settable by the user Deck Price Tracking (weekly?)
+Different card storage slocations settable by the user Wishlist
-	-> Foils
-Wishlist

 For searching: